-- 1) In General.
+- In General.
 In all probate matters, formal notice must be given if it is not entirely clear that an ex parte order is proper or if issues are presented in which the relevant facts might be in doubt, and where it thus appears that other parties should have an opportunity to be heard.
 Because no testimony will be taken in connection with ex parte petitions, the application must include facts that justify granting the prayer.
 The petition must be verified.
 Conclusions or statements of ultimate fact are not sufficient.
 A foundation that establishes a declarant's personal knowledge must be set forth in any supporting declaration or affidavit.
-If the petition is opposed, counsel may argue the merits at the time of the hearing. - Effect Of Failure To Give Notice.
+If the petition is opposed, counsel may argue the merits at the time of the hearing. - 2) Effect Of Failure To Give Notice.
 A valid ex parte order issued without prior notice will only be set aside only on showing of inadvertence, mistake, or fraud.
 (Sheldon v.
-Superior Court, Los Angeles County, Long Beach Department (1941) 42 Cal.App.2d 406, 408) - 3) Time For Giving Notice.
+Superior Court, Los Angeles County, Long Beach Department (1941) 42 Cal.App.2d 406, 408) - Time For Giving Notice.
 If a probate application is presented ex parte, and the need for an opportunity to be heard is apparent, the Court will calendar the matter for a hearing as soon as practicable, and will require the applicant, by no later than 10:00 AM of the court day just prior to the hearing date, to give notice of the nature of the application to counsel for known interested persons and to unrepresented known interested persons themselves, together with notice of the proposed time and place of the hearing.
-At least four (4) business hours before the hearing is conducted, the applicant must submit a declaration to the Court setting forth the facts relating to the efforts to give such notice, or (b) that giving such notice would be detrimental to the estate and the persons interested in it.
+At least four (4) business hours before the hearing is conducted, the applicant must submit a declaration to the Court setting forth the facts relating to the efforts to give such notice, if any, or facts supporting the conclusion (a) that it was impossible to give such notice, or (b) that giving such notice would be detrimental to the estate and the persons interested in it.